Water: Outreach & Communication

 Consequences for Misusing NPSINFO

 If you are a vendor, consultant, or are otherwise selling a product or service, do not use contact information obtained from postings to this list to call or pay a visit on your fellow subscribers without first obtaining their permission by way of a brief e-mail request sent off-list.
 Subscribers to NPSINFO have an expectation that queries or information posted to an EPA list such as NPSINFO will not subject them to unwanted attention from commercial interests.
 Do not use this list to "mine" names or other contact information from people who post to this list.
 EPA will investigate complaints from subscribers who report being subjected to violations of this policy.
-Complaints should be sent to email@example.com.
+Complaints should be sent to npsinfo-owner [at] epa.gov.

 Those who violate this policy will be banned from this list.
 EPA further reserves the right to remove all subscribers affiliated with businesses that fail to control employees engaged in these practices.